frontendpatterns/frontendpatterns.dev/src/content/patterns/trusted-types.md

 ## Solution

-Apply the Trusted Types pattern by using browser APIs to enforce type checking on dangerous sinks like innerHTML to eliminate DOM-based XSS vulnerabilities, and reinforce it with concise examples or tests.
+Use browser APIs to enforce type checking on dangerous sinks like innerHTML to eliminate DOM-based XSS vulnerabilities.
 For example, lock down the marketing-site CSP so injected scripts can't touch dashboard session cookies.